 - Check engine oil level.
-Refer to Fuel and Oil Checking and Adding Engine Oil. - Check that lanyard stop switch stops the engine. - Inspect the outboard for tightness to the boat transom.
+Refer to Checking Engine Oil Level. - Check that the lanyard stop switch stops the engine. - Inspect the outboard for tightness to the boat transom.
 If any looseness of the outboard or mounting fasteners exist, tighten the outboard mounting fasteners to the specified torque.
 When looking for signs of looseness, look for loss of outboard transom bracket material or paint caused by movement between the outboard mounting fasteners and the outboard transom brackets.
 Also look for signs of movement between the outboard transom brackets and the boat transom (lift plate/setback bracket).

-Description Nm lb-in. lb-ft Outboard mounting locknuts and bolts - standard boat transom 75 55.3 Outboard mounting locknuts and bolts - metal lift plates and setback brackets 122 - 90
+Description Nm lb-in. lb-ft Outboard mounting locknuts and bolts - standard boat transom 75 - 55.3 Outboard mounting locknuts and bolts - metal lift plates and setback brackets 122 - 90

-- Visually inspect the fuel system for deterioration or leaks. - Check steering system for binding or loose components. - Check propeller blades for damage. - Inspect the hydraulic steering fittings and hoses for leaks or damage, if equipped. - Inspect the hydraulic steering fluid level, if equipped.
+- Visually inspect the fuel system for deterioration or leaks. - Check the steering system for binding or loose components. - Check the propeller blades for damage. - Inspect the hydraulic steering fittings and hoses for leaks or damage, if equipped. - Inspect the hydraulic steering fluid level, if equipped.